- Creativity doesn't always run company inventions and growth; innovation does. However, innovation doesn't happen without creative people on board.

-"Creativity" and "innovation" are two words that constantly get thrown around in brainstorming sessions, corporate meetings and company mission statements.
+"Creativity" and "innovation" are two words that are constantly thrown around in brainstorming sessions, corporate meetings and company mission statements.
 There's no question that these values are highly prized in the fast-paced modern workplace, but do leaders who use the terms truly know the difference between them?

 "Creativity isn't necessarily innovation," Hunter told Business News Daily.
-"If you have a brainstorm meeting and dream up dozens of new ideas then you have displayed creativity, but there is no innovation until something gets implemented."
+"If you have a brainstorm meeting and dream up dozens of new ideas, then you have displayed creativity, but there is no innovation until something gets implemented."

 "Innovation isn't a mysterious black box," he said.
 "It can be simple small tweaks to existing processes, products or interactions.
 And by focusing on the process [of innovation], and not the heroically creative individual, we can build innovation at scale."